-In 1976, LCMS World Relief and Human Care began supporting mercy work in Guatemala, with grants for housing, agricultural development and consultation, paramedic training and building/reconstructing mission properties.
+In 1976, the LCMS began supporting mercy work in Guatemala with grants for housing, agricultural development and consultation, paramedic training, and building/reconstructing mission properties.
 Most recently, a grant provided food and roofing materials for Guatemalans affected by a tornado.

-Today, LCMS World Mission supports theological education in Guatemala to build up the future church leaders and provide ongoing equipping to its pastors and lay leaders.
+Today, the LCMS supports theological education in Guatemala to build up the future church leaders and provide ongoing equipping to its pastors and lay leaders.

 The Lutheran Church of Guatemala is focused on training leaders, Bible translation and literacy work.
 Additional emphases include media broadcasting over six radio stations and one television station.
 Every month, more than 300 people respond to radio and television ministries and more than 300 are enrolled in Bible correspondence courses.

 Other LCMS organizations that have worked in Guatemala include: Lutheran Hour Ministries, Children's Christian Concern Society and Central America Lutheran Mission Society.

 The Lutheran Church of Guatemala is a sister/partner church of the LCMS.

 Over the years, The Lutheran Church of Guatemala (LCG) has grown to a baptized membership of approximately 4,000 in 40 congregations and preaching stations and a national staff of 20 including pastors, evangelists, deacons and lay preachers.
 The church operates one seminary, two preschools, two primary schools and one secondary school.